Saturday, August 22, 2015

 Zoom

+It became a gate in the new wall for tax collection on goods entering the city.
 The original statues on the columns symbolized Justice and Prosperity.
-The straight street in the background is a symbol of royalty
+The straight street in the background is a symbol of royalty.

-April 15, 1792, The First celebration of Liberty when the Forty Soldiers are Torn Away from the Galleys at Brest / zoom
+April 15, 1792, The First Celebration of Liberty when the Forty Soldiers are Torn Away from the Galleys at Brest / zoom

-• Louis-Philippe (1830-1848) tried to reinforce monarchy by replacing the existing statues with those of the most famous medieval kings (Philippe le Bel et Louis IX / Saint Louis).
+Louis-Philippe (1830-1848) tried to reinforce monarchy by replacing the columns' statues with those of the most famous medieval kings (Philippe le Bel et Louis IX/Saint Louis).
+It did not work: Overthrown, he is the last king of France.

 # # #